ICGR-V - 5th International Conference on Gonadotropins and Receptors

 Symposium 4 – New insights on gonadotropin signalling

-• 14.45 Frédéric Jean-Alphonse - Functional impact of endosomal signaling
+• 14.45 Frédéric Jean-Alphonse - New insights into the molecular mechanisms of endosomal signalling by gonadotropin receptors

 • 15:15 Mohammed Akli Ayoub - Steroid-mediated modulation of signalling of gonadotropin receptors and beyond

-• 15:45 Aylin C. Hanyaloglu - Spatial Control of LH receptor signalling
+• 15:45 Aylin C. Hanyaloglu - Spatial Control of LH receptor signalling: Proteomics to PCOS

 • 16.15 Coffee break & posters session